AbduSami-bK/vpp/extras/vpp_config/README.rst

 Modifying the code is reasonable simple.
 The process would be edit and debug the code from the root directory.
 In order to do this, we need a script that will copy or data files to the proper place.
-This is where they end up with pip3.7 install.
+This is where they end up with pip install.
 For Ubuntu, this is /usr/local/vpp/vpp-config.
 I have provided a script that will copy the relevant files correctly.
 I have also provided a script that will clean the environment so you can start from scratch.
 These are the steps to run the utility